UPDATED: 13 June 2023

 Telematics systems: past, present and future

-Fleet management programs now enable firms to manage fleets of all sizes – from a handful of vehicles to hundreds – and help deliver major improvements across the board.
-Telematics has now developed to the point where it goes well beyond mere asset tracking to incorporate vehicle and driver performance as well as maintenance management.
+Telematics systems now enable firms to manage fleets of all sizes – from a handful of vehicles to hundreds – and help businesses to improve safety, implement sustainable processes and streamline tasks.
+Telematics has now developed to the point where it goes well beyond asset tracking to incorporate vehicle and driver performance, workflow applications as well as maintenance management.

 Telematics is also proving crucial in what has become known as the Internet of Things that Move (IoTtM); specifically, in transport and freight.
-These sectors have been leading adopters of IoT technology, with the data it provides allowing for more efficient routing and scheduling as well as generally better-optimised use of resources.
-The IoTtM thus encompasses, for example, location tracking and driver and equipment operator monitoring, including engine and driver hours.
-The main benefits of this include:
+These sectors have been leading adopters of IoT technology, with the data it provides allowing for more efficient routing and scheduling as well as resource optimisation.
+The IoTtM encompasses, location tracking, driver monitoring, engine diagnostics and digital workflow.

 - Reduced fuel costs.
 With fuel consumption being one of the most pressing costs facing fleets, detecting and reducing excessive fuel use is absolutely crucial to overall efficiency.
 Telematics does this through more direct route planning, reducing job site bottlenecks and cutting engine idling, while also detecting unauthorised vehicle or equipment use (enabling firms to cut down on resulting fuel usage).